method-inc/generator-genreact/README.md

 Pablo Picaso said that great artists steal.
-This toolchain takes the best practices and experiences we’ve had creating great consumer and enterprise products and bundles it together for us in a package that allows us to not just get up and running quickly and iterate effectively.
+This toolchain takes the best practices and experiences we’ve had creating great consumer and enterprise products and bundles it together for us in a package that allows us to not just get up and running quickly but to then iterate effectively.

 A few of the things that you will find in here:

 * An amazing development environment.
-There is hot-reload tooling for both the client and server (TODO: patch reloads) built-in.
+There is hot-reloading tooling for both the client and server (TODO: patch reloads) built-in.
 * Isomorphic rendering with es6 everywhere.
 * A component architecture with colocated concerns.
 * Test suites that are ready to go.
 * A UI toolchain.
-We expect and prefer that you’re data layer be somewhere else.
+We expect and prefer that your data layer be somewhere else.
   The data and UI layers should be able to scale independently as needed.
 * SuitCSS conformance checking.
 CSS in and of itself includes many foot-guns.
   Suit will keep the safety on.
 (We will likely be exploring other more